These mini apple pies are perfect for fall gatherings! Baked in muffin tins with a homemade pie filling, this an easy dessert you can take anywhere.

 - Give them a crumble topping like we do on our Dutch apple pie!

-- Top the warm pies with vanilla ice cream or homemade whipped cream if desired.
+- Top the warm pies with no churn vanilla ice cream or homemade whipped cream if desired.

 This mini apple pie recipe works with any kind of apple you like.
 If you like a tarter apple flavor, varieties like Honeycrisp or Granny Smiths are a great choice.
 For sweeter pies, gala apples are a perfect choice.
 I like to combine a couple of different kinds together for a balance of sweetness and tartness.

 This recipe was only tested using a standard sized muffin tins.
 Make sure to use two 6 muffin pans or one larger 12 muffin pan.

 There’s no need to cook raw apples before assembling the pie.
 The pie filling will cook in the oven as the pies bake.
 You can swap out the homemade pie filling for a ready made apple pie filling if preferred.
 Then, all you have to do is assemble the pies and bake.